 Get your coffee fix

-If you ask anyone for their favourite coffee shops in London Bridge, chances are that Grind will be mentioned.
+If you ask anyone for their favourite coffee independent shop in London Bridge, chances are that Grind will be mentioned.
 Not only they serve good food and great coffee, but what I enjoy is the service.
 The staff are really attentive and engaging.

 Address: 2 London Bridge London, SE1 9RA

 Things to do in London Bridge

 Situated behind Borough Market and Southwark Cathedral is the remains of the Winchester Palace.
 Built in the 12th century, it was the served as the London residence of the Bishops of Winchester during the Medieval times.
 It was ravaged by a fire and forgotten.
 What used to be a magnificent building is now only a wall with an intricate rose window.